 Translation methods

-A translation method is identified as the source of the first substantial translation of a key.
+A translation method indicates how a key was first translated.
+It is determined by the source of the first meaningful translation added to the key.

 For example:

-• The first entry for the German language (at the bottom) is just an empty translation added when a key was initially created.
-This empty translation is ignored.
+In the example above, the first entry for the German language (at the bottom) is an empty translation created when the key was initially added.
+Empty translations are ignored.

-• The second change, which fills the translation with content, is considered the translation method for the current key.
-In this case, it would be attributed to translation memory.
+The next change adds actual content to the translation.
+This is considered the translation method for that key.
+In this example, the method would be translation memory.

-• Any subsequent edits do not affect the translation method, as the key was initially translated by translation memory.
-These are treated as regular edits.
+Any later edits do not change the translation method.
+Since the key was first translated using translation memory, that method remains assigned to the key.
+Later changes are treated as regular edits.

-• Human translation — translations manually performed in the editor, including using suggestions from the right-side panel or ordering professional translations through Lokalise or Gengo.
+Human translation — еranslations entered manually in the editor.
+This also includes using suggestions from the right-side panel or ordering professional translations through Lokalise or Gengo.

-• AI — translations conducted automatically by AI, excluding suggestions from the right-side panel.
+AI — translations generated automatically by AI, excluding suggestions from the right-side panel.

-• Other — includes all other activities, such as copying keys between projects, pseudolocalization, find and replace, and restoring translations from history.
+Other — all other activities, including copying keys between projects, pseudolocalization, find and replace, and restoring translations from history.

 Meaningful edits

-An edit is considered meaningful if it meets all the following criteria:
+An edit is considered meaningful if it meets all of the following conditions:

-• It arises from other translation method events (excluding “Other” and “Import“).
+It results from a translation method event (excluding Other and Import).

-• It occurs within 90 days to ensure data consistency.
+It occurs within 90 days, to maintain data consistency.

-• It involves at least a minor change that has been actually applied.
+It includes at least a minor change that was actually applied to the translation.

 Using existing keys when testing translations (and ensuring data accuracy)

-TL;DR For accurate analytics, don't copy both source and target content when testing translations.
-Start fresh: create a new project, upload only source texts, and apply translations there.
+For accurate analytics, avoid copying both source and target translations when testing.
+Instead, create a new project, upload only the source texts, and apply translations there.

-When testing translations in Lokalise — whether you’re using AI, machine translation (MT), or human translation — it’s important to prepare your project so that Lokalise Analytics can track everything accurately.
-This includes details like translation methods, post-editing effort, and general workflow insights.
+When testing translations in Lokalise — whether using AI, machine translation (MT), or human translation — it’s important to prepare the project in a way that allows Analytics to track translation activity correctly.
+This includes metrics such as translation methods, post-editing effort, and overall workflow insights.

-We don’t recommend copying both source and target content from one project to another when running tests or proofs of concept.
-If both source and target values are copied without changes, Analytics may carry over the original translation method.
+Copying both source and target content from one project to another is not recommended for testing or proof-of-concept scenarios.
+If both values are copied without changes, Analytics may retain the original translation method associated with those translations.

-The recommended way to get clean and reliable data is to set up a fresh project, upload only the source texts, and apply new translations there.
-This ensures Analytics recognizes all translation activity as new and tracks it properly.
+To ensure clean and reliable analytics data, the recommended approach is to create a new project, upload only the source texts, and generate translations within that project.
+This allows Analytics to recognize all translation activity as new and track it accurately.

-If you’ve already copied both source and target content, making edits to the source may help trigger proper tracking.
-But for the most accurate results, especially when testing AI workflows or running comparisons, always start with source-only content in a new project.
+If both source and target content have already been copied, modifying the source text may help trigger proper tracking.
+However, for the most reliable results (especially when testing AI workflows or comparing translation approaches) it's best to start with source-only content in a new project.

 Known limitations